iggredible/Learn-Vim/ch24_vimscript_basic_data_types.md

 ## Number

 Vim has 4 different number types: decimal, hexadecimal, binary, and octal.
+By the way, when I say number data type, often this means an integer data type.
+In this guide, I will use the terms number and integer interchangeably.

 ### Decimal